 So one of my favorite things to do is take a classic dish and give it a new twist.
 Today’s rendition of that is Chicken Parmesan, with a seafood vibe, classically named Salmon Parmesan.
+Basically, this is breaded salmon with a parmesan crust.
 It is everything you can expect from a traditional Chicken parmesan recipe and pretty much the only difference is that breaded salmon is used instead of poultry.

 Something I would love to start doing more of is making my own pasta sauces and then saving them in the freezer for use at a later date.
 Until then, something that I do for some meals is make a semi-homemade version.
-This particular sauce is made with an organic canned tomato sauce with no added seasonings to begin with but I add my own fresh herbs, minced garlic, a good quality olive oil, and other spices you can find in the recipe portion listed below.
+This particular sauce is made with an organic canned tomato sauce with no added seasonings to begin with but I add my own fresh herbs, minced garlic, and a good quality olive oil.

 For this dish, I used thicker cuts of salmon filets.
 Using a more thin filet will significantly alter the cooking time so just keep this in mind.
 You can choose to leave the skin on if this is your preference but I chose to leave the skin off.
 Before breading, make sure the salmon is seasoned well.
 Use your hands to massage the seasonings into the skin, giving the spices an even coat on all sides.